robert-westenberger/knowledgebase/web-development/interviewing/behavioral-qa.md

 ### Result
 Less deploy issues that needed the attention of the entire UI team.
 Also general improvement of codebase... there was now static analysis of any issues and there was also a more standardized coding style that was programatically enforceable.

+## Create small node based FTP tool for easier content modifications
+### Situation
+Our platform has a "content system", where clients can upload html markup, scripts, assets, web forms, etc. to be used on any screen of the app or even create their own pages.
+Uploading content assets was a particular pain in the ass, because you had to click through this legacy system for each content asset, and upload assets individually.

+The idea was to upload these assets, and then the clients could modify them on their own time without developer intervention or a code deploy.
+### Task
+This was on my own initiative, and was driven mainly out of frustration from using the old system.
+It was a nightmare to upload anything more than 5 assets at a time.
+### Action
+Made a small node app that just authenticated and FTPd content assets to the appropriate directory on the server.
+Many more files could be Created, read, updated, and deleted at once than what the web interface could do.
+### Result
+Implementation speed and ease took a lot faster.
 # List of common behavioral questions
 ## Tell me about a time when you were faced with a challenging situation.
 How did you solve it?
 ## Do you usually set goals at work?
 If yes, could you give me an example of a goal you had and how you achieved it?